padams-msj/inf-255-assignment-2/README.md

 ...
 ```

 You have now written the same kind of loop two different ways.
-In a comment,
-write one sentence about how they differ.

 ### Task 4 — Adopted and available animals with `.filter()`